taiki-e/cargo-llvm-cov/README.md

 paru -S cargo-llvm-cov
 ```

-NOTE: AUR package is maintained by community, not maintainer of cargo-llvm-cov.
+Note: AUR package is maintained by community, not maintainer of cargo-llvm-cov.

 ## Known limitations